 “John Baker.”
 His grip compressed my fingers like a stress ball, so I squeezed with my business handshake, which seemed to amuse him; he shook out his hand as if it hurt.
 A real joker, this guy.

 “We’ve met before,” I said, just to throw him off his game, but he didn’t respond.
 He reached toward a passing tray to nab a fried grasshopper, pink under the lights.

 “Let’s sit outside where it’s not so loud,” Molly said.

 She led us to a table on the deck overlooking the harbor, chatting with us as if we were her only guests.
-I tried to button my sweater, but she swatted my hands.
+The humid air had sharpened slightly over the last few days, as a reminder that summer was not in fact endless.
+I tried to button my sweater, but Molly swatted my hands.

-”Let us see the halter.
-It matches your green eyes.”
+“Let us see the halter.
+It matches your green eyes,” she said.
 When a server put down a tray in front of us, Molly poured syrup from a pitcher onto some octopus.
 “It’s a balsamic vinegar reduction.
 Wait for it to seep in.”